Chaos (cosmogony): Old Testament studies

 Chaos by Wenceslaus Hollar (1607-1677).

 Since the classic 1895 German work Schöpfung und Chaos in Urzeit und Endzeit by Hermann Gunkel, various historians in the field of modern biblical studies have associated the theme of chaos in the earlier Babylonian cosmology with the Genesis creation narrative.
 One locus of focus has been with respect to the term abyss / tohu wa-bohu in Genesis 1:2.
 The term may refer to a state of non-being before creation or to a formless state.
 In the Book of Genesis, the spirit of God is moving upon the face of the waters, displacing the earlier state of the universe that is likened to a "watery chaos" upon which there is choshek (which translated from the Hebrew is darkness/confusion).
 This model of a primordial state of matter has been opposed by the Church Fathers from the 2nd century, who posited a creation ex nihilo by an omnipotent God.

 Some scholars, however, reject the association between biblical creation and notions of chaos from Babylonian myths.
 The basis is that the terms themselves in Genesis 1:2 are not semantically related to chaos, and that the entire cosmos exists in a state of chaos in Babylonian myth, whereas at most this can be said of the earth in Genesis.
 The Septuagint makes no use of χάος in the context of creation, instead using the term for גיא, "cleft, gorge, chasm", in Micah 1:6 and Zachariah 14:4.
 The Vulgate, however, renders the χάσμα μέγα or "great gulf" between heaven and hell in Luke 16:26 as chaos magnum.

 Gnosticism

-According to the Gnostic On the Origin of the World, Chaos was not the first thing to exist.
+According to the Gnostic On the Origin of the World (late 3rd century AD?), Chaos was not the first thing to exist.
 When the nature of the immortal aeons was completed, Sophia desired something like the light which first existed to come into being.
 Her desire appears as a likeness with incomprehensible greatness that covers the heavenly universe, diminishing its inner darkness while a shadow appears on the outside which causes Chaos to be formed.
 From Chaos, every deity including the Demiurge is born.